programmerjia/DOMINO-Tutorials/docs/source/Tutorial 2.md

 # Tutorial 2: Visium
 In this tutorial, we show how to apply DOMINO to identify spatial domains on Visium data.
-As a example,  we choose the *Human_Breast_Cancer* slice to analyse.
+As a example,  we choose the slice named  *Visium_Human_Breast_Cancer.h5ad* to analyse.

-Before running the code, please download the input data via https://zenodo.org/records/6925603#.YuM5WXZBwuU
+Before running the code, please download the input data via https://zenodo.org/records/17890634

 ## Preparation